alu0100901214/WebGL-Textures/README.md

    }
 ```

-We create a task called shadowOperations() similar to an existing one in the project called actorDependentOperations():
+We create a task called shadowOperations() similar to actorDependentOperations() that concentrates all operations in the context of WebGL for shadows:

 ```
     private async Task shadowOperations(GameFramework.Actor actor, GameFramework.MaterialType materialType){